inspiration07/UFC-Data-WikipediaScraper/README.md

 # Ufc-Wikipedia-scraper

-Wrote a python script to scrape the data of every UFC event till date.
+This repositary contains a python script that scraped the data of every UFC event till date.
 The data was scraped from each of the UFC event's Wikipedia page.

-Modules used were requests and BeutifulSoup
+Modules used were requests, BeutifulSoup and pandas